 We’re going to draw over this effect in the Editor, so in order to make sure the draw tool will be opaque (and not cover everything in the image), we need to save the image and open it as an overlay.
-If you have Premium, you can save it to Hub, and just open it as an overlay from Hub.
+You can either export it to your computer, or stash it in Hub for ridiculously easy accessibility.

 Open a blank canvas by hovering over the Design section on the homepage and clicking the square dimension size.
 Resize your canvas and choose a background color.
 This will make it easier to apply color to the rest of the image.
 Open your picture as an overlay and choose the blend mode Multiply.